Why is measles dangerous?

 What makes measles so threatening?

 Measles is a virus that is one of the most contagious agents known to man.
-There are case reports of individuals who became infected with measles from others roughly an hour after visiting the same location, without the two individuals ever having come into contact.
+Case reports describe individuals becoming infected with measles roughly an hour after visiting the same location.
+The individuals never came into contact.
 Measles can cause pneumonia and encephalitis, which can be fatal.
 Pneumonia occurs in 6% of measles cases and is the most common cause of death.
-Neurologic infection is rare, occurring in only 1 out of 1000 measles cases, but with a much higher risk of permanent harm including death.
+Neurologic infection is rare, occurring in about one of every 1,000 measles cases.
+However, it can cause permanent harm or death.

-Following measles infection, there is a loss of immune memory that results in immunosuppression, which increases the risk for mortality for up to three years after measles infection.
-Rare but potentially fatal complications can occur after infection, including ADEM about two weeks later and SSPE, which usually develops 7–10 years afterward.
+Following measles infection, there is a loss of immune memory that results in immunosuppression.
+This increases the risk for mortality for up to three years after measles infection.
+Rare but potentially fatal complications can occur after infection.
+Including ADEM about two weeks later and SSPE, which usually develops 7–10 years afterward.

 How can people avoid catching measles?

 Immunization is very effective.
 If we can promote global immunization efforts, measles could be eradicated.
-Still, the recent anti-vaccination movement has resulted in a worldwide increase in measles cases and the return of measles in locations where it had been eradicated.
+Still, the anti-vaccination movement has increased measles cases worldwide.
+Measles has returned to some locations where it had been eradicated.

 How does measles spread?

-Measles is spread from person to person and is airborne, meaning it can spread without touching surfaces or exposure to particulates.
-Measles can remain live in the air for up to two hours after a person infected with measles coughs or sneezes.
+Measles spreads from person to person and is airborne, meaning it can spread without touching surfaces or particles.
+Measles can remain live in the air for up to two hours after an infected person coughs or sneezes.
 Individuals are considered contagious from four days before through four days after the rash appears.

 Are adults at risk for measles, too?